The model 6 is a miniature broadcast-band mantle set with an experimental cabinet design. Available in red, cream, green and brown.

 The authors own (broken) model 6 shows no sign of glue having been used on what remains of the front panel (although the evidence of spiders is clearly evident!).

-The first 200 model 6's were made on and off through 1946 and would not have been released until late that year as the company's production was slowed by staff shortages.
+Initially, 400 were planned, but only 200 were apparently made in that first run.
+They were made on and off through 1946 and would not have been released until late that year as the company's production was slowed by staff shortages.
 They were certainly released far behind other 1946 models such as the Gainsborough and Raeburn.

-Its also likely that the dials were not etched and screen printed as was common due to staff shortages in that department as well - there is reference in company letters to the dials being 'painted' by a new lady in the department who did fantastic work.
-Only the higher end sets were getting etched glass at this time.
-The red set shown above (and probably the green) both look to have hand-painted dials, while the later model dial on the authors set (1YA is at the 1948-on frequency) appears to be at least screen printed, if not etched as well, as you can see here:
+Its also likely that the first dials were not etched and screen printed as was common, due to staff shortages in that department as well - there is a reference in company letters (see below) to the dials being 'painted' by a new lady (Miss Davies) in the department who reportedly did fantastic work (and based on sighted dials, the author can only agree).
+These skilled staff shortages meant that only the higher-end sets were getting etched glass at this time.
+The red set shown above (and probably the green) both look to have hand-painted dials, while the later model dial on the authors set (1YA is at the 1948-on frequency) appears to be at least screen printed, if not etched as well, as you can see below.

 Authors dial above, red set below